junkurihara/jscu/packages/js-crypto-rsa/README.md

 > **WARNING**: At this time this solution should be considered suitable for research and experimentation, further code and security review is needed before utilization in a production application.

 # Introduction and Overview

-This library is designed to be 'universal' as an RSA cryptography library, i.e., it works both on most browsers and on Node.js just by importing from npm/source code.
+This library is designed to 'universally' provide an RSA cryptographic functions, i.e., it works both on most modern browsers and on Node.js just by importing from NPM/source code.
+The original specification is given in RFC5869 (https://tools.ietf.org/html/rfc5869).
 Note that in the design principle, the library fully utilizes native APIs like WebCrypto API to accelerate its operation if available.
 This library provides APIs to employ RSA-OAEP, RSA-PSS/RSASSA-PKCS1-v1_5 and their key generation, i.e., `sign`, `verify`, `encrypt` and `decrypt`.

 # Installation
 At your project directory, do either one of the following.